 I will not train anyone to fly this UNLESS you purchase it.

 Once again, you MUST have a private or commercial balloon pilot's license/endorsement issued by the FAA.
 There is no other way it can be legally flown.
 Included in the sales price is a 10 day private rating LTA balloon flying course with me here in Tucson, AZ this fall or winter.
 I've been instructing and flying balloons for 36 years.
 The course includes everything you need in order to get your rating - and walk away with your certificate and/or LTA endorsement.
 I will include a balloon, chase vehicle and trailer.
 You will pay for fuel, insurance and two crew members.
 Once you have your certificate I will teach you how to fly the airship.
 I have access to a perfect training facility (a large private polo field).
 I estimate it will take an additional 5 days to learn to fly the blimp.
 There is no endorsement or rating required to do this, just practical instruction to the point where you can safely fly it.
 I've been a commercial balloon pilot and instructor for 36 years and have *done it all* in the lighter than air world, including flying 12 passenger balloons across the Continental Divide in Colorado at 16K feet.
-If you already have your balloon rating the price will be $10K less, and I'll need to see a copy of your certificate before I start training you.
 If you have other ratings it will be a big help obtaining your LTA rating since you are familiar with FAR's and aviation in general.

 *All aircraft loans are subject to credit approval.
 Monthly payments